Polyanyanwu/graces-buffet-pp4/README.md

 ##### **Cancel Booking**

 A customer may decide to cancel booking and selects this option.
 A list of all bookings with status "Booked" is displayed with a Cancel button available for the user to click for any of the bookings desired to be cancelled.
 This cancel booking functionality can also be invoked from the Up Coming booking page.
+At design stage I had intended a maximum period within which cancellation could be accepted, however since no charges are involved in this system, I stepped that now.

 ![Cancel Booking](/docs/images/features/cancel_booking.png)

 When the user has selected the booking to cancel, a confirmation modal window is displayed requesting the user to confirm the cancellation.
 If the user affirms the cancellation, the booking is marked as cancelled and removed from the active booking list.
+The reasons for cancellation was not included in this system and could be good for future update.

 ![Cancel Booking Confirmation](/docs/images/features/cancel_booking_confirm.png)